Leoglme/vuelix/docs/theme/icon.md

 ## Color

-You can change the color of the icons as well, using color names, RGB, HEX, or Vuesax variables.
+You can change the color of the icons as well, using color names, RGB, HEX, or Vuelix variables.

 <vuecode md>
 <div slot="demo">